dnelson86/arepo/documentation/source/simtypes.md

 Newtonian space
 ===============

-Apart from comoving integration, AREPO can also handle ordinary Newtonian spacetime by coosing the parameter option ``ComovingIntegrationOn 0``.
+Apart from comoving integration, Arepo can also handle ordinary Newtonian spacetime by choosing the parameter option ``ComovingIntegrationOn 0``.
 While cosmological simulations usually assume periodic boundary conditions, simulations in Newtonian space can also have reflective or inflow/outflow boundary conditions.